LeKSuS-04/ad-infra/README.md

 - `docker-pull` - pulls pre-built image from the Docker Hub;
 - `docker-clean` - removes the image and all the volumes for system, as if the container have never existed.

+### Other

+- `shell` - drops you into the shell inside the container.
+Useful for inspecting volumes and debugging stuff in same environment in which everything is executed.

 ## More information

 You can read more about structure and ideas of this script on the [wiki page](https://github.com/LeKSuS-04/ad-infra/wiki).